-Many working caregivers are put in challenging positions with having to rearrange work schedules, decrease work hours, and take unpaid leave to keep up with caregiver needs.
-Unfortunately, some even have to leave their current jobs to find a company that offers caregiving resources as a part of their benefits package.
+Working caregivers often have to rearrange work schedules, decrease work hours, and take unpaid leave to keep up with caregiver needs.
+Unfortunately, some even have to leave their current jobs to find a company that offers caregiving resources as a part of their benefits package or leave work altogether.

 Impact on Working Caregivers

 The impact caregiving has on most working adults is substantial.
-Setting a goal to achieve a balance between caregiving, work and personal life, you can establish a happier, longer term solution.
+By setting a goal to achieve a balance between caregiving, work, and personal life, you can establish a happier, longer-term solution.
 Knowing that many of the practical concerns have been set in advance can be a big relief.
-Caregivers tend to be natural helpers and are sometimes at risk for overextending their physical, mental or financial health.
+Caregivers tend to be natural helpers and are sometimes at risk for overextending their physical, mental, or financial health.
 Seeking guidance before a care crisis happens can help diffuse the situation and provide immediate solutions for your family.
 At some point, it might be time to evaluate if you might need a long-term solution for senior housing.

 “I don’t know how my mom managed being a working caregiver.
 She was in the middle of raising 4 teenagers, and my stepdad was out of town working.
 We came together as a family to help, but most of the responsibility was on her.
 In hindsight, I wish there would have been a better, more educated support system for her.” – Tracy S.